lavalleedelgado/chicago-crime-data/assignment-01/README.md

 ![Battery](chicago-battery-2017-2018.png)

-2. **What type of blocks have reports of homicide?** These incidents seem to occur in majority-black less-educated blocks.
+2. **What type of blocks have reports of homicide?** These incidents seem to occur in majority-black, less-educated, low-income blocks.
 The graph suggests a sustained increased in reports during the summer months, but that 2018 was less violent than 2017.

 ```
 #### HOMICIDE